List of Futurama episodes

-The American animated science fiction sitcom Futurama, created and developed by Matt Groening and David X. Cohen for the Fox Broadcasting Company, originally aired from March 28, 1999, to August 10, 2003 before being effectively cancelled.
+Futurama is an American animated science fiction sitcom created and developed by Matt Groening and David X. Cohen for the Fox Broadcasting Company, originally aired from March 28, 1999, to August 10, 2003 before being effectively cancelled.
 Starting in 2007, 20th Century Fox Television released four straight-to-DVD Futurama films.
 These films were subsequently reconfigured into four episodes each and were broadcast on four separate nights in 2008 and 2009 on Comedy Central as a fifth season.
 This was followed by a sixth and seventh season airing from 2010 to 2013 when the show was cancelled again.
-On February 9, 2022, Hulu revived the series with a 20-episode order covering an eighth and ninth production season, each of which began airing on July 24, 2023, and July 29, 2024, respectively.
-On November 2, 2023, Hulu renewed the show for a tenth and eleventh production season, consisting a total of 20 episodes, which will air from 2025 to 2026.
-The series tenth production season premiered on September 15, 2025.
+In February 2022, Hulu revived the series with a 20-episode order, which aired over 2023 and 2024.
+In November 2023, Hulu renewed the show for a tenth and eleventh production season, consisting a total of 20 further episodes, to air from 2025 to 2026.
+The series' eleventh production season is expected to premiere on August 3, 2026.
+In July 2026, the series got renewed for a twelfth production season which will consist of three long multi-episode specials.

 The original 72-episode run of Futurama was produced as four seasons; however, after the first season, Fox broadcast the episodes out of the intended order, resulting in five aired seasons.
 As a consequence, the show's continuity is disrupted by the broadcast order.
 For example, the episode "Fry and Leela's Big Fling" follows on from the ending of the previous episode in production order (which is "T.: The Terrestrial"); however, the episodes were not aired consecutively.
 Each of the show's 26-episode sixth and seventh seasons on Comedy Central was split into two 13-episode halves and broadcast effectively as four separate broadcast seasons over four years.
 Some of the episodes of those seasons were also aired out of production order, though episodes always aired within the half-season they were produced.
 Moreover, different regions and networks use different ordering for the episodes.
 Some countries broadcast the original 72 episodes in the four-season production-order.
 In the UK, the first 13 episodes of the series' sixth (production) season were released on DVD/BD as "season five".

 Series overview

 This list follows the season box sets, which feature the episodes in the original production season order, ignoring the order of broadcast.
 The original run was released on Fox and its first revival was on Comedy Central.
-The second revival is domestically on Hulu, while internationally it is on Disney+, and it has alternatively been titled the eighth and ninth seasons (production), and the eleventh and twelfth seasons (broadcast).
-The tenth and eleventh production seasons will also be considered as Futuramas thirteenth and fourteenth broadcast seasons.
+The second revival is domestically on Hulu, while internationally it is on Disney+.
+The tenth and eleventh production seasons are also considered Futuramas thirteenth and fourteenth broadcast seasons.